mont266/FriendsOfRescue/content/pages/donate.md

   ## Bank Transfer

-  Please get in touch if you would like to do a direct bank transfer and we can provide you with our details.
+  Please get in touch if you would like to donate via direct bank transfer and we can provide you with our details.
 section2: >-
   ## Paypal Donation